Is Ricotta Cheese Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Ricotta cheese is considered one of the safer cheese options during pregnancy because it's typically made from pasteurized milk and whey.
 The main concern with soft cheeses during pregnancy is listeria, a bacteria that can cause serious complications.
-However, pasteurized ricotta eliminates this risk, making it a nutritious source of calcium and protein for expectant mothers.
+However, pasteurization kills listeria, making commercially produced ricotta a safe choice for expectant mothers.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.